What is Sensory Perception?

 Sensory perception is the term used to describe all activities dealing with perceiving or ‘making sense’ of the sensory input (e.g. filtering, focusing, pattern recognition, etc.).
 Sensitivity is the ability to handle weak signals and to separate signals that are in close proximity to each other.

-SensPD measures the basic processing step (Step 1.2 above).
+SensPD measures the basic processing step (Step 1.2 of sensory perception definition).
 Basic processing is key to our ability to ‘make sense’ of sensory input.
 Most mammals do not have the human cognitive capabilities, but all of them have basic processing skills.
 SensPD measures the performance of basic processing.
-It is known that people with autism have signal processing issues.
+It is known that most people with autism have signal processing issues.
 On the other hand, no difficulties have been found in people with autism at the sensory registration or cognitive steps.

 Audio signals are registered in the brain moving through the eardrum, the tiny ossicles and the Cochlea (The Inner Ear).
 Inside the Cochlea the inner hair cells convert the mechanical audio signal to a neural/electric signal that is transmitted to the brain.

 Inside the Cochlea there are outer hair cells which perform a very important part in handling the input signal.
 As opposed to the passive inner hair cells, the outer hair cells generate sounds both spontaneously and under the brainstem control that are called Oto-Acoustic Emissions (OAE).
-The mechanical vibration of the outer hair cells as governed by neural/electrical activity is called Electromotility.
 OAE can be recorded by placing a microphone in the ear canal, and is commonly used to diagnose inner ear problems.
+OAE recording devices are in common use in every hospital and audiology clinic.
 The brainstem controlled OAE is in essence the basic processing step.
 This mechanism is needed for processing complex signals such as speech.

 By no means.
 In the natural world all input signals are accompanied with noise, and as a result, animals at all levels of evolution have learned to cope with it.
 In the case of mammals, controlled noise generated by the outer hair cells assists in input processing.